 - Two ADC Channels are dedicated to the potentiostat's voltage and current signals.
 This diagram shows the signals that can be connected to the third channel. - The Aux ADC BNC input is a differential input.
-It by default it is configured for $50 \text{ k}\Omega$ input impedance and less than 1 kHz bandwidth.
-Software controlled switches can reconfigure them for higher input impedance faster response. - The thermocouple input connects a K-type thermocouple.
+It by default it is configured for $100 \text{ k}\Omega$ input impedance and unfiltered operation.
+Software switches allow it to be configured for high input impedance and to allow input filtering. - The thermocouple input connects a K-type thermocouple.
 The type of thermocouple is shown next to the connector on the rear of the instrument.
 Note that this circuit must be calibrated to obtain reasonable accuracy.
-A selection on the Framework Utility menu allows user calibration of this input. - ZSIG is the voltage of the cell cable's counter sense lead minus the voltage on the Work Sense lead.
-It is called Zsig because this is the feedback voltage used in ZRA (zero resistance ammeter) mode. - Connection of the potentiostat's CA input voltage to the Aux channel is reserved for use in future Gamry Instruments' software and/or hardware projects.
+A selection on the Framework Utility menu allows user calibration of this input. - The other two inputs to the Aux channel are reserved for use in future Gamry Instruments' systems.

-Figure 3-5 Microprocessors in the Reference 620
+Figure 3-5 Microprocessors in the Reference 600+

-- Note the lack of a ground connection between the USB bus and the Reference 620 circuitry. - The USB Controller firmware is loaded into microprocessor RAM on power-up.
+- Note the lack of a ground connection between the USB bus and the Reference 600+ circuitry. - The USB Controller firmware is loaded into microprocessor RAM on power-up.
 The Gamry Instrument Manager can update the USB firmware via the USB. - The Power PC firmware is also transferred from ROM into RAM on power-up.
-The Power PC firmware can also be updated over the USB via a selection in the Reference 620 section of the Instrument Manager.
+The Power PC firmware can also be updated over the USB via a selection in the Reference 600+ section of the Instrument Manager.
 Time-critical sections of the Power PC code are kept in the processor's fast-cache memory. - The term USART refers to a Universal Synchronous/Asynchronous Receiver Transmitter.
 It converts parallel data to a self-clocking serial bit stream.
 The USARTs send data at 6 Mbits/s. - The Bus Transceiver isolates bus activity on the Controller and Potentiostat boards.
 Only reads and write-to locations on these boards generate bus activity.
-This reduces noise pick-up. - The Bus Transceiver isolates bus activity on the Controller and Potentiostat boards.
-Only reads and writes to locations on these boards generate bus activity.
-This reduces noise pick-up. - Unlike previous Gamry Instruments' Potentiostats, the Reference 620 calibration data are stored in the instrument, not in a data file.
-When a Reference 620 is moved from one computer to another, its calibration remains valid.
+This reduces noise pick-up. - Unlike previous Gamry Instruments' Potentiostats, the Reference 600+ calibration data are stored in the instrument, not in a data file.
+When a Reference 600+ is moved from one computer to another, its calibration remains valid.